defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

         "displayname":  "User Manager"
 ```

-Maintaining the theme of `logs`, I decided `UserLogger` might be an interesting service to check out first.
+Maintaining the theme of `logs`, I determined `UserLogger` might be an interesting service to check out first.
 I queried the service to check its current status first.

 ```bash
 C:\Users\hacker\Desktop>cmd /c "sc qc userlogger"